The Intrinsic Communication in Power Systems: A New Perspective to Understand Synchronization Stability: Power Networks and Channel Dynamics

-We now get the overall mathematical representation for the power-communication isomorphic system and summarise it in \figref{fig_ch}.
-For a power system containing $N$ active nodes, each node injects a signal $e^{\vartheta_n}$ into the power network which is demodulated by another node $m$ to yield $S_{mn}$, where $n, m \in \{1, \, 2, \, \cdots, \, N\}$. $S_{mn}$ passes through the channel gain $g_{mn}$ to yield $\hat S_{mn}$.
-All traffics in the network share the channels according to the superposition principle, so the total complex power received at node $m$ is the summation of $\hat S_{m} = \sum_n \hat S_{mn}$.
-The complex power $\hat S_{m}$ is fed to a phase locking (power control) scheme to generate the internal complex frequency $\varpi_{m}$ and complex phase $\vartheta_{m}$.
-The complex phase $\vartheta_{m}$ is in turn modulated to signal $e^{\vartheta_m}$.
-The complex frequency $\varpi_{n}$ determines the channel gain $g_{mn}$ due to channel-frequency shift.
+Taking into account the dynamic channel gain, the overall model for the power-communication isomorphic system is illustrated in \figref{fig_ch}.
+For a network with $N$ nodes, the $n$-th node transmits a signal $e^{\vartheta_n}$ to the network which is demodulated by another node $m$ to yield $\hat S_{mn} = e^{{\vartheta_n}} e^{{\vartheta_m} ^{\!\!\!\!\!*}}$.
+We put $\,\hat{}\,$ on $\hat{S}_{mn}$ because it is not physical power as the channel gain is not yet included.
+Considering the channel gain, the complex power transfer over the channel from the $n$-th node to the $m$-th node is ${S}_{mn}=g_{mn} \hat{S}_{mn}$ where $g_{mn}$ is the corresponding channel gain.
+All traffic in the network shares the channels according to the superposition principle, so the total complex power received at node $m$ is the summation: $S_{m} = \sum_n S_{mn}$ \footnote{For example, for a two-bus system, the total complex power at bus 1 is $S_{1}=S_{11}+S_{12}$.
+Just be careful that $S_{11}$ should also be considered to get the total complex power, based on the superposition theorem.}.
+The total complex power $S_{m}$ is fed to the oscillator of the $m$-th node.
+The oscillator governs the complex frequency $\varpi_{m}$ which is integrated to the complex angle $\vartheta_{m}$.
+The signal $e^{\vartheta_m}$ is modulated from $\vartheta_{m}$ and transmitted to channels, and thus closes the loop of modulation-demodulation.

-The channel-frequency shift provides a convenient perspective to illuminate the interaction of base-band signals with the carrier and channels.
-We use the perturbation of complex angles and frequencies to represent base-band signals and find the corresponding perturbation of channel gain and complex power by linearising (\ref{eq_gain_diff}) and (\ref{eq_hSmn}):